 Products that harness greenhouse gas emissions as a resource, reduce cost, and generate a net positive impact, sequestering more carbon than they generate.

 Imagine the possibilities.TM>>

 The Newlight GHG-to-PlasticTM Process

-|Polymerize: Finally, isolated carbon and oxygen are re-assembled into a long-chain thermopolymer.|
+|Polymerize: Finally, isolated carbon and oxygen, along with hydrogen, are re-assembled and linked together into a long chain thermopolymer, called AirCarbon.|